18F/handbook/_pages/policies/employee-resources-policies/promotions.md

 Government has a position driven view; everything begins with the need, not the person.
 This means that a position is not created for the purpose of promoting someone.
 Instead, the organization identifies a need for a higher level position due to the type of work that must be accomplished and can choose to fill that need through multiple recruitment or staffing methods, including the Merit Promotion process.

 > “One avenue of recruitment is through GSA's merit staffing process.
 GSA's Merit Promotion Plan contains the requirements for filling vacancies through internal competition, i.e., filling from existing GSA and other eligible staff (i.e. federal employees in other agencies).
 Merit promotion procedures provide a fair and systematic means of identifying, considering, and selecting GSA and other eligible candidates for promotions and career opportunities based on the Merit Principles.”

 As you can see from the above excerpt from GSA’s policy, the Merit process is for “filling vacancies through internal competition”.
 The Merit process increases visibility of opportunities within TTS and creates an avenue for other federal employees to join TTS, thereby increasing the diversity of the organization.

 ### Filling a vacancy via Competitive Service (Career) Merit Promotion Process

 As part of the larger FAS organization, TTS must also meet the agency staffing plan requirements.
-Which means that offices across TTS have a set number of “positions” (i.e., things that represent FTE) that have been approved by TTS, CFO and FAS Front Office as part of the TTS Staffing Plan.
+Which means that offices across TTS have a set number of “positions” (i.e., things that represent FTE) that have been approved by TTS, CFO, and FAS Front Office as part of the TTS Staffing Plan.
 If an office has vacant positions available, they can choose to fill those positions through external recruitment or through the Merit Promotion process (i.e., internal recruitment of current or former feds from other agencies).

 - The office requesting the hiring action must have a vacant position available on the staffing plan that can accommodate the required GS level.
 - If an available position isn’t on the approved staffing plan, then TTS Front Office & CFO will need to approve a business justification for the position.
 After approval, OHRM will need to create a new position number.